German MPs pave way for fiscal pact, ESM approval

 "The SPD no longer attaches that much weight to the topic," one of the participants in Thursday's working group said.

 Such a fund would pool the excess debt of countries over the EU's 60 percent of GDP target ceiling into a fund with common liability.
 They would commit to reforms and debts would be repaid over decades.
-But the German government will not "move a millimetre" on mutualising debt, according to a source.
+But the German government will not "move a millimeter" on mutualizing debt, according to a source.

 (Additional reporting by Hans-Edzard Busemann; Writing by Annika Breidthardt and Stephen Brown, editing by Gareth Jones/Ruth Pitchford)